You are here

 Our clinical studies are aimed at testing the efficacy of protective therapies in humans taking ototoxic drugs.
 We are examining the capacity for the cholesterol-lowering drugs known as statins to protect against cisplatin-induced hearing loss in humans.
 We are conducting a prospective study in patients with head and neck cancer who are undergoing cisplatin-based chemoradiation.
 The goal of this project is to test the hypothesis that statin use reduces hearing loss in these patients.

-Click above to see a video demonstration of the mouse utricle dissection and infection of supporting cells using adenovirus.
+This video demonstrates mouse utricle dissection and infection of supporting cells using adenovirus.

 Lab staff in 2019.
 Top row, L-R: Tucker Costain, Melanie Barzik, Benjamin Gersten, Cathy Sung.
 Bottom row, L-R: Erica Sadler, Katharine Fernandez, Lisa Cunningham, Lizhen (Jenny) Wang.